 Who Is Lilly Singh?

 Lilly Singh has turned her lifelong love of performing into YouTube alchemy.
 She is known for her kooky, energetic mix of comedy sketches — which regularly feature Punjabi parents (both played by her), raps and skits that gently riff on ethnic and gender stereotypes — as well as her observational/motivational monologues and behind-the-scenes vlogs.
 All have helped her become a huge hit on the video-sharing platform.
 Her main channel, IISuperwomanII — a moniker she often adopts online — has had more than 2 billion views and has more than 12 million subscribers; her second channel, SuperwomanVlogs has more than 2.2 million subscribers.
 In 2019, she began hosting the late-night talk show A Little Late with Lilly Singh.

 Lilly Saini Singh was born on September 26, 1988, and raised in Scarborough, Toronto.
 She and her older sister, Tina — also now a YouTuber — were given a traditional Sikh upbringing by their parents, Malwinder and Sukhwinder, who had emigrated to Canada from the Punjab.
-Growing up, Lilly was an extrovert, who “used to be that annoying kid at parties who would be at the center of a circle to get everyone’s attention,” she revealed in a 2016 interview with AOL.
+Growing up, Singh was an extrovert, who “used to be that annoying kid at parties who would be at the center of a circle to get everyone’s attention,” she revealed in a 2016 interview with AOL.
 Growing up, she wanted to be a Power Ranger or a rapper, but her parents steered her towards a psychology degree at Toronto’s York University, with a view to becoming a counselor.

-'IISuperwomanII' vs. Depression
+YouTube: 'IISuperwomanII' vs. Depression

 Singh began posting YouTube videos in 2010, while still a student, as a way of battling depression caused in part by her lack of enthusiasm for a conventional career.